Mvwestbury/AncientGenomicsWorkshop25/README.md

 # Task 2: Population genomic analyses
 Here we will use some commonly implemented approaches in ancient population genomics that are suitable for low coverage data

-**Note:** It can take awhile to run so while plotting the first outputs make sure the others are running in the background
+**Note:** As these take awhile to run, you can start running it but then cancel it with ctrl +c - All results needed can be found in the Results/Task2 directory.
+Results have been computed using two different reference genomes (Striped and Spotted hyena) and have been split into their own respective directories

 ## Run analyses to infer population structure
 ### PCA (Genotype likelihoods and pseudo haploid base call)